liaochunyang/liaochunyang.github.io/_pages/about.md

   - /about.html
 ---

-liaochunyang@math.ucla.edu
+cliao1@uark.edu

 About Me
 =====
+I am a tenure-track assistant professor in the Department of Mathematical Sciences at University of Arkansas, Fayetteville since Fall 2026.
+My research interests are Approximation Theory, Scientific Machine Learning, and Mathematical Data Science.

-I am a Hedrick Assistant Adjunct Professor at UCLA Math Department working with Professors <a href="https://www.math.ucla.edu/~deanna/" target="_blank">Deanna Needell</a> and <a href="https://sites.google.com/view/haydenschaeffer/" target="_blank">Hayden Schaeffer</a>.
-I was a graduate student in the Department of Mathematics at Texas A&M University advised by Professor <a href="https://www.math.tamu.edu/~foucart/" target="_blank">Simon Foucart</a>.
+Prior to joining the University of Arkansas, I was a Hedrick Assistant Adjunct Professor at UCLA Math Department working with Professors <a href="https://www.math.ucla.edu/~deanna/" target="_blank">Deanna Needell</a> and <a href="https://sites.google.com/view/haydenschaeffer/" target="_blank">Hayden Schaeffer</a>.
+I earned my Phd degree from the Department of Mathematics at Texas A&M University.
+My Phd advisor is Professor <a href="https://www.math.tamu.edu/~foucart/" target="_blank">Simon Foucart</a>.

 My research interests are Approximation Theory, High-dimensional Probability and in particular their applications in Scientific Machine Learning and Data Science.

 You can find my completed CV <a href="https://github.com/liaochunyang/liaochunyang.github.io/blob/gh-pages/cv.pdf" target="_blank">here</a>.
-(Last Updated: March 2026)
+(Last Updated: Aug 2026)

 Education
 =====